 At the end of 2014 the church decided to expand the Auslan service from once a month to once a fortnight, if there was a demand for it.
 At the same time it was decided to video the interpreted service once a month and to load the video on a YouTube channel for the benefit of Deaf people who were unable to attend a church that offered an Auslan service.

 This was the birth of the SDA Deaf Church Down Under, a virtual church for the benefit of Auslan signers.

-Next Auslan ServiceOur next Auslan interpreted service to be advised.
+Next Auslan ServiceOur next Auslan interpreted service will be in 2017.